 Fly Your Flags

-You should take all these guidelines into consideration when you’re displaying a state or national flag on a government building.
-All 50 state flags differ, but they all share a common purpose: to represent their people.
-Raise your flags high and honor them each day.
+Take all these guidelines into account when displaying state or national flags on a government building.
+While each of the 50 state flags is unique, they all share one purpose: to represent their people with honor.
+Raise your flags high and display them with pride each day.